 After deciding on material for the debut album, demos were started in 2009, but life circumstances halted production until 2013 when Shane shut the music production company down to focus on the record.

 Beau West, the lead vocalist, had moved to Nashville to do music in 2005 with his wife Melanie.
-He met Mike Tharret and Mike Priebe with whom he had some great musical moments with, coupled with some great recordings, but nothing materialized.
-With no prospects on the horizon he put his guitar in a closet and there it stayed for three years.
-"My wife asked me if I wanted to do music anymore.
+He joined in a band with musician, acoustician and studio builder Mike Tharret and singer Mike Priebe.
+But nothing materialized for the effort.
+With no prospects on the horizon Beau put his guitar in a closet and there it stayed for three years.
+He says, "My wife asked me if I wanted to do music anymore.
 My answer was "'I don't want to write, I don't want any creative control, I just want to sing.'"
 Little did he know that around the corner of that third year he would get exactly that.

-Originally, the singer Shane had keyed the music to was longtime friend and 90's band mate Jason Beddoe who ended up needing to bow out due to life circumstances.
-Shane says, "This was operatic music.
+Originally, the singer Shane had keyed the music to was longtime friend and 90's band mate Jason Beddoe, who ended up needing to bow out of the project due to life circumstances.
+Shane says, "This was operatic, expressive music.
 These kinds of singers just don't exist anymore.
 I thought it was over."
 Beau was literally an answer to prayer.

 The earliest recording, Flying Machine, was performed by Dan Smalley on classical guitar and Brandon Vestal on electric guitar.
 However, the classically trained Rob Higginbotham performed most of the rhythm electric, acoustic and classical guitars.

 Shane's brother James moved into town later in the process and performed the lead guitars, which turned out to be essential to the Evership sound.
 "Having my brother here reminded me of when we were young.
 We used to do these 'concerts'.
 The neighbors would set up lawn chairs and watch."
 With James on guitar, the 'brother magic' (a term James coined to explain their telepathic ability to communicate musically) made the lead guitar production more organic.